richplastow/tryout-plop/notes/02-create-example-2.md

 };
 ```

-Check that everything’s working, without needing the `heading` prompt:
+Check that everything’s working (bypassing the `heading` prompt, in this case):

 ```sh
 npm run plop example-2 _ "All Working..."